nxvnth/Booking-Analytics-and-QA-System/README.md

 - Evaluated Q&A accuracy by comparing LLM responses against known data points.
 - Ensured efficient embedding retrieval by optimizing the batch size for ChromaDB inserts.
 - Measured and optimized API response time to ensure faster insights delivery.
 - `Main issues that were encountered were expected; the llm cannot handle the retreival and processing of all the 100000+ records.
-The maximum tested number of records that can be extracted without compramising on response time is 10 (controlled by the search_kwargs k parameter in retreiver)`
+The maximum tested number of records that can be extracted without compramising on response time and tokens per request limit is 10 (controlled by the search_kwargs k parameter in retreiver)`

 ---